-Should the questioning of particular assumptions or methods not sufficiently demonstrate the appropriateness of the policy liabilities produced, the Superintendent will require the Appointed Actuary to choose other acceptable assumptions or methods, and to re-compute the policy liabilities.
+If the appropriateness of particular assumptions or methods is not sufficiently demonstrated, the Superintendent will require the Appointed Actuary to choose other acceptable assumptions or methods, and to re-compute the policy liabilities.
 In such a situation, the Appointed Actuary will have to re-file the AAR.
 The Superintendent may require the company to amend the Annual Return.
 Alternatively, the Superintendent may ask the company to reflect the changes in the Annual Return for the following year.
-The Superintendent may request an Independent Appointed Actuary's Report, if deemed necessary.
+The Superintendent may request an Independent Appointed Actuary’s Report, if deemed necessary.

-Liabilities for insurance and investment contracts.
-The gross (net insurance contract liability plus reinsurance asset) amounts reported in the AAR must reconcile to the following amounts in the Annual Returns:
+• Liabilities for insurance and investment contracts.
+The gross (net insurance contract liability plus reinsurance recoverables) amounts reported in the AAR must reconcile to the following amounts in the Annual Returns:

 To support this reconciliation, the presence of the associated undiscounted deferred tax liability or asset, as determined by the accountants, should be clearly disclosed.
 CALM requires that the insurance contract liabilities include a discounted provision for deferred taxes.
 However, the Annual Return shows a separate undiscounted deferred tax asset or liability (which is determined by the accountants), and an insurance contract liability reduced by the undiscounted deferred tax.
 Therefore, the total consolidated insurance contract liabilities appearing in the AAR must exclude the associated undiscounted deferred tax assets or liabilities.